-White <<■> and Red < Internal Temperature Warning Icons
+White << □> and Red < □> Internal Temperature Warning Icons

-- If the camera's internal temperature increases due to prolonged Live View shooting or under a high ambient temperature, a white <

-■> or red

-■> icon will appear.

-- The white < 1 > icon indicates that the image quality of still photos will deteriorate.
-It is recommended that you temporarily exit Live View shooting and allow the camera to cool down before shooting again.

-- The red <

-icon indicates that the Live View shooting will soon stop automatically.
+- If the camera's internal temperature increases due to prolonged Live View shooting or under a high ambient temperature, a white <∮∮∮> or red <∮∮∮> icon will appear. - The white < icon indicates that the image quality of still photos will deteriorate.
+It is recommended that you temporarily exit Live View shooting and allow the camera to cool down before shooting again. - The red < icon indicates that the Live View shooting will soon stop automatically.
 If this happens, you will not be able to shoot again until the camera's internal temperature decreases.
-Exit the Live View shooting or turn off the power and let the camera rest for a while. - Using Live View shooting at a high temperature for a prolonged period will cause the <8 > or <8 > icon to appear earlier.
-When you are not shooting, always turn off the camera. - If the camera's internal temperature is high, the quality of images shot with high ISO speed or long exposure may deteriorate even before the white < > icon is displayed.
+Exit the Live View shooting or turn off the power and let the camera rest for a while. - Using Live View shooting at a high temperature for a prolonged period will cause the < < > or < > icon to appear earlier.
+When you are not shooting, always turn off the camera.